We need your help! Please consider gifting $25 a month to help a family in need.

 We focus on making the maximum positive effort to bring survival relief concerning physical, sexual, verbal, and mental abuse to our children, seniors, and women.
 Our directors and volunteers provide the momentum that helps us affect change.
 Using empathy and kindness, we provide solutions that make a long-lasting difference in our commun

 We focus on making the maximum positive effort to bring survival relief concerning physical, sexual, verbal, and mental abuse to our children, seniors, and women.
 Our directors and volunteers provide the momentum that helps us affect change.
 Using empathy and kindness, we provide solutions that make a long-lasting difference in our community.
-Our missionis to restore lives to a NEW normal through love and compassion.
+Our mission is to restore lives to a NEW normal through love and compassion.

-Show Love Through your Donation
+Show Love Through your Donation and Help our Survivors Live Again

 Pay with PayPal or a debit/credit card